prolific-digital/betterstack-logger/README.md

 ### Manual Installation

-1. Download the plugin from the [WordPress Plugin Repository](https://wordpress.org/plugins/).
+1. Download the plugin from the [Plugin Releases](https://github.com/prolific-digital/betterstack-logger/releases).
 2. Upload the `betterstack-logger` directory to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the `Plugins` menu in WordPress.
 4. Go to `Tools` -> `BetterStack Logger Settings` to configure the plugin.